AntNavDev/recurrence

 Design

 The entire library is one class, Recurrence, with one public method: isDueOn(Carbon $date): bool.
-All six rule variants are parsed with str_starts_with and explode — no regex, no pattern objects, no visitor hierarchy.
+All six rule variants are parsed with str_starts_with and explode.
+No regex, no external parsing library.
 The implementation is intentionally flat.

 Rules that require a reference point (biweekly and interval) accept an $anchorDate as a constructor argument.
 Biweekly chores are anchored to ISO week boundaries: the algorithm counts full weeks between the anchor's Monday and the target's Monday using Carbon's diffInWeeks(), then checks whether the result is even.
 This means the anchor date itself is always an "on" week, and the schedule never drifts regardless of when the chore was last completed.